 Other symptoms of dysplasia include lameness in the back legs and soreness after lying down.
-The symptoms can show as early as 5 months, and unless treated, dogs suffering from hip dysplasia will eventually, be unable to walk.
+The symptoms can show as early as five months, and unless treated, dogs suffering from hip dysplasia will eventually, be unable to walk.

 Aside from genetics, nutrition and exercise are considered as risk factors.
-Research shows that there’s the good reason for choosing your dog’s food.
+Research shows that there’s a good reason for choosing your dog’s food.
 For example, dog foods with high-calories can exacerbate the condition, whether or not the dog is genetically susceptible.

 Also, if the dog’s diet has too much or too little calcium, it can also cause an abnormality in the development of its hip joint.
 This is the reason why dogs should not have free choice food and had the best stick to commercially developed pellets for balanced nutrition.